CSA-RH/rosa-hcp-fast-deploy/README.md

   - 1 or more Public subnets
     - Single-AZ --> cidr-block 10.0.0.0/20
     - Multi-Zone  --> cidr-blocks 10.0.0.0/20; 10.0.16.0/20; 10.0.32.0/20
+  - 1 or more Private subnets
+    - Single-AZ --> cidr-block  10.0.128.0/20 <br />
+  - Subnetes TAGS are like following:
+    - Public subnet: Key=kubernetes.io/role/elb,Value=1
+    - Private subnet: Key=kubernetes.io/role/internal-elb,Value=1<br />

-  - 1 or more Private subnets - In the case of Option 3 (HCP PrivateLink in Single-AZ), it is assumed that the cluster will be reachable via a VPN or a Direct Connect service, therefore the script does not provide for the creation of any subnet Public Subnet, NGW, jump host, etc. In the case of Option 4 (HCP PrivateLink in Single-AZ with Jump Host), a public subnet is included to allow egress via IGW+NGW and enable creation of a jump host to allow access to the cluster's private network via SSH.
+In the case of Option 3 (HCP PrivateLink in Single-AZ with Jump Host), a public subnet is included to allow egress via IGW+NGW and enable creation of a jump host to allow access to the cluster's private network via SSH.
+Also [an additional SG](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-aws-private-creating-cluster.html#rosa-hcp-aws-private-security-groups_rosa-hcp-aws-private-creating-cluster) will be created and attached to the PrivateLink endpoint to grant the necessary access to any entities outside of the VPC (eg. VPC peering, TGW).
 If you are using a firewall to control egress traffic, you must configure your firewall to grant access to the domain and port combinations [here](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa_getting_started_iam/rosa-aws-prereqs.html#osd-aws-privatelink-firewall-prerequisites_prerequisites)
-    - Single-AZ --> cidr-block  10.0.128.0/20
-    - Multi-Zone  --> cidr-blocks 10.0.128.0/20; 10.0.144.0/20; 10.0.160.0/20
 > [!NOTE]
 > While ROSA HCP's control planes are always highly available, customer's worker node machinepools are scoped to single-AZs (subnets) only, they do not distribute automatically across AZs.
 If you want to have workers in
 > three different AZs, the script will create three machinepools for you.